-In California, David Emmes and Martin Benson had attended San Francisco State College, where two faculty members—Jules Irving and Herbert Blau—ran the Actor's Workshop, a model for resident theatre advocates.
+In California, David Emmes and Martin Benson had attended San Francisco State College (now San Francisco State University), where two faculty members—Jules Irving and Herbert Blau—ran the Actor's Workshop, a model for resident theatre advocates.
 Having gone separate ways after graduation, Emmes and Benson held jobs in academia, the social services and the peripheries of entertainment before the duo gathered a few San Francisco friends in summer 1963 to stage Arthur Schnitzler's La Ronde at the "Off-Broadway Theatre" in Long Beach.
 The chemistry worked and the theatre's board invited the troupe back to mount a series of plays the next summer.

 The group of actors returned with The Hostage, Major Barbara and The Alchemist.
 The process of staging these three productions transformed the talented friends: the pressure they put themselves under to excel, and the creativity that emerged, marked the 1964 summer in Long Beach as a crucible.
 The band of hopefuls fused into a company.

 The second step would be their own location, which would expand over the years.
 They chose to locate it in Orange County, virgin territory for a major arts institution.
 Its population, only 100,000 before World War II, by the early 1960s was more than one million.
-The University of California was coming to Irvine, and the Angels were coming to Anaheim.
-Also in Anaheim was Walt Disney's theme park, less than 10 years old.
+The University of California was coming to Irvine and the Angels were coming to Anaheim.
+Also in Anaheim, Walt Disney's theme park was less than a decade old.
 If the leaders positioned their theatre right, the coming swell in population and sophistication could carry them with it.